heisenware/vrpc-js/docs/examples/NodeAgentExample.md

 # Example - "Straight to the bar"

-With NodeJS being such a nice and easy programming language we will not split the example in two, but directly head to the bar.
+With Node.js being such a nice and easy programming language we will not split the example in two, but directly head to the bar.

 > **NOTE**